-The Center for Sharing Public Health Services (the “Center”) is offering small grants to support cross-jurisdictional sharing (CJS) arrangements that fit into one of the Project Classifications listed below.
-While all applications will be reviewed, preference will be given to applicants that address at least one of the Priority Topic Areas listed below.
-Applications must be submitted by 5:00 PM CDT on August 16, 2019.
-Up to five awards will be made for an amount of up to $10,000 for a project period of up to eight months.
+The Center for Sharing Public Health Services (the “Center”) is offering small grants to support work on cross-jurisdictional sharing (CJS) arrangements designed to advance health equity by addressing social determinants of health (e.g., affordable housing, jobs with fair pay, quality education, affordable healthy food and public safety), the public health response to COVID-19, structural racism or other related issues.
+Applications must be submitted by 5:00 PM CDT on September 11, 2020.
+Up to 5 awards will be made for an amount of up to $10,000 for a project period of up to eight months.
 Shorter projects will be considered.
-All projects must be concluded by 5/22/2020.
+All projects must be concluded by June 11, 2021.

 Please note: This grant opportunity is not intended to support “as-needed” types of CJS arrangements (see Spectrum of Cross-Jurisdictional Sharing Arrangements); rather, it is focused on CJS models that involve sharing of capacity, services and programs operating on an on-going basis.
 Also, the grant will not support the initial exploration of a CJS arrangement (i.e., efforts to determine conceptual feasibility); rather, applicants must seek to plan, implement or improve a CJS arrangement.
 Finally, successful applicants are eligible to receive just one award.